phette23/c4l21-learn-to-love-the-command-line/content/092-further-learning.md

 Every programming language has a suite of command line tools to help you code, performing tasks like compiling or optimizing code, linting it for problems, quickly scaffolding out project templates.
 Languages also usually come with a builtin <abbr title="Read-Eval-Print Loop">REPL</abbr> which is a sort of CLI for the language itself, letting you write code one line at a time to learn or test.

-When I use Python on a project, I always use `pipenv` to manage my python version and dependencies.
+When I use Python on a project, I use `pipenv` to manage my python version and dependencies.
 The popular Django website framework has its own command-line interface.

 Similarly, Ruby projects can use `bundler` and `rbenv` to manage dependencies and ruby versions respectively.